sablier-labs/lockup/README.md

 ## Introduction

-Sablier Airdrops is a collection of smart contracts that allows airdrops of ERC-20 tokens using merkle distribution.
+Sablier Airdrops is a collection of smart contracts that allows airdrops of ERC-20 tokens using Merkle trees.
 It offers multiple distributions options, including:

 1. Instant airdrops: The simplest way to distribute tokens to a list of addresses.
-The eligible users can claim and receive their allocation instantly in a single transaction.
+Eligible users can claim and receive their allocation instantly via a single claim transaction.
 2. Vesting airdrops: This is the way to go if you want your users to receive tokens over time through vesting.
-Upon claiming, the eligible users will have their tokens streamed through Sablier over a period as specified by the campaign owner.
+Upon claiming, eligible users will have their tokens streamed through Sablier over a period specified by the campaign owner.
+This distribution option has been referred to as Airstreams in the past.

 Sablier Airdrops also offer flexibility in configuring the Airdrop campaigns.
-For example, you can choose between whether you want to have vesting to begin at the same time for all users or at the time of each claim.
+For example, you can choose between whether you want to have vesting to begin at the same time for all user (absolute) or at the time of each claim (relative).

 ## Documentation

-For guides and technical details, checkout the [Sablier documentation](https://docs.sablier.com).
+For guides and technical details, check out the [Sablier documentation](https://docs.sablier.com).

 ## Getting started